Franklin, TN Divorce Attorney

 Although separated, you and your spouse remain legally married.

-Benefits of Legal Separation
+What Are the Benefits of Legal Separation?

 Deciding to separate instead of divorce may make sense for financial reasons, such as those concerning:

-• Taxes
+- Taxes

-• Insurance policies
+- Insurance policies

-• Social Security benefits
+- Social Security benefits

-• Religious reasons
+- Religious reasons

 Couples also choose to separate as a way to find time to reflect and reunite or make a final decision on divorce.

-What Are Considered Grounds for Legal Separation in TN?
+Grounds for Legal Separation in Tennessee

 In Tennessee, the process starts when you file a complaint for legal separation that provides the court with the grounds for pursuing separation.
 We live in a “mixed divorce state” which means providing specific reasoning is not required in both separation and divorce proceedings, but grounds could be used to initiate the process.